CloudsDocker/cloudsdocker.github.io/_posts/2018-05-24-GIT-scripts-bible-errors.md

 fatal: repository 'https://github.com/xxxxx.git/' not found
 ```
 ### Solution
-This is indicate you have no network access to it.
+ - (1) This is indicate you have no network access to it.
 It most likely you are running the command behind of corporation firewall.
 So to check and set two environment variable `HTTP_PROXY` and `HTTPS_PROXY`.
+ - (2) Another reason would be your password or authentication expired, trying to create new token and add to your github account: take a look at : https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

 ## Checkout remote branch and keep track
 ```bash